ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 ## Data

-You can make your own dataset for fine-tuning with LoRA.
-You can specify the dataset with `--data=<my_data_directory>`.
-The MLX Example GitHub repo has an [example of the WikiSQL data](https://github.com/ml-explore/mlx-examples/tree/main/lora/data) in the correct format.
+The LoRA command expects you to provide a dataset with `--data`.
+The MLX Examples GitHub repo has an [example of the WikiSQL data](https://github.com/ml-explore/mlx-examples/tree/main/lora/data) in the correct format.

 For fine-tuning (`--train`), the data loader expects a `train.jsonl` and a `valid.jsonl` to be in the data directory.
 For evaluation (`--test`), the data